williamedwardhahn/OISC/README.md

 # OISC
 This code is a custom implementation of a One Instruction Set Computer (OISC) with a virtual machine that has a single native instruction: copy-paste.
 The code uses a custom stack-based programming language called 'code.ai', which is similar to the Forth programming language.
-The purpose of this language is to perform arithmetic operations and manipulate data using a simple stack-based system.

 # Stack-based languages and OISC
 A stack-based language is a type of programming language that uses a stack data structure to store and manipulate data.
 A stack is a Last In, First Out (LIFO) data structure, meaning that the most recently added item is the first one to be removed.
 In a stack-based language, operands are pushed onto the stack, and operations are performed by popping operands from the stack, processing them, and then pushing the result back onto the stack.